 by Cesca Janece Waterfield

-In her 20-plus years in show business, cheap Kim Coles has filled many roles.
+In her 20-plus years in show business, Kim Coles has filled many roles.
 The Brooklyn-born beauty was a plus-size model in the 80s and a lifelong fan of funny women Lucille Ball and Carol Burnett.
-After seeing a Broadway performance by Whoopi Goldberg, abortion she decided to do stand-up comedy and share her own gift for creating characters.
+After seeing a Broadway performance by Whoopi Goldberg, she decided to do stand-up comedy and share her own gift for creating characters.
 Shortly after moving to Los Angeles, she won the role of Synclaire James-Jones on the hit sitcom, “Living Single” starring Queen Latifah.
 After a five year run, she won over audiences as Dr. Mary in a recurring role on “Frasier.”
 Today as host of “Pay it Off,” the BET game show in which contestants compete for money to pay their bills, she has the distinction of being the first black female to host a prime time TV show.
 Kim recently claimed her most authentic role yet.
 She’s creator of Open the Gifts, a motivational program using humor and inspiration to help others find and focus on their life purposes.
 She talked to Urban Views Weekly from L.A.

 Thanks for talking today.
 What have you been doing lately?